yuanweixin/mementomori/README.md

 Is this a bit too macabre?
 Sure.
 But it seems to work, at least, for me.

+I also optimized the look and feel for my 1920x1080 monitor in portrait mode.
+Pull requests welcome for tweaking it for other monitor/screen sizes.

+# TODO before v1 release
+* allow you to input your birthday
+* fix the icons

 # How it works

 When you open a new tab, you are shown a visualization of life.